arman-rai/Writeups/Ongoing/One Piece.md

 and got 2 games where one game's src code had a textContent  `/0n1g4sh1m4.php` on `buggy_games/brain_teaser.js` and I saw the src code, it doesn't let you win I guess lol

-found a username via kaido.jpeg, only this file was .jpeg and n
+found a username via kaido.jpeg, only this file was .jpeg and not .jpg `K1ng_0f_th3_B3@sts` got stuck, fuzzed the password and got `thebeast` as the